feehpadula/feehpadula/README.md

 # Hi, I'm Felipe Padula

 Frontend developer based in São Paulo, Brazil, with a background in Product Design.
-I bridge the gap between design and engineering — turning complex discussions into fast, reliable, and pixel-perfect interfaces.
+I bridge the gap between design and engineering, turning complex discussions into fast, reliable, and pixel-perfect interfaces.

 I care deeply about building products that are not just functional and performant, but also inclusive.
 Accessibility (WCAG) is a core part of how I work, not an afterthought.

-Over the years I've worked at **Symplicity**, **MicroPower**, and **Studio ESP**, delivering projects for companies like IBM, Pearson, and Goodyear — from interactive 3D experiences to marketing websites and mobile apps.
+Over the years I've worked at **Symplicity**, **MicroPower**, and **Studio ESP**, delivering projects for companies like IBM, Pearson, and Goodyear.
+From interactive 3D experiences to marketing websites and mobile apps.
 I also run **[feehpadula.com](https://feehpadula.com/en)**, a design-led frontend studio focused on clean code and consistent results.

 ---